dtenenholtz/futureDocs/crawl.markdown

 * Add the seed to the crawl (from the collection's seed list).
 * Run as a test crawl.
 * Select the seed type, generally Standard.
 * Adjust the scoping rules.
-See scoping guidance for specific types of sites, using regular expressions to exclude other languages from Twitter, include or exclude parts of the seed site or linked sites.
-If necessary, address robots.txt exclusions
 * If desired, only capture PDFs.
 * Run a test crawl.
 * You can monitor a crawl as it runs and cancel it with the "Stop Crawl" button if needed.